jtrussell/angular-shorty/README.md

 bindings plugin, it will fall back on `shorty.on` if the extension is not available.

+### `shorty.on[Global]Key(Up|Down|Press)`

+For certain shortcuts you may wish to specify which keyboard events should be listened for (e.g. keyup vs. keydown).
+This is typically handed internally but you may use the following methods to only consider the corresponding keyboard events, they otherwise behave like `shorty.on` and `shorty.onGlobal`
+respectively:

+- `shorty.onKeyPress`
+- `shorty.onKeyUp`
+- `shorty.onKeyDown`
+- `shorty.onGlobalKeyPress`
+- `shorty.onGlobalKeyUp`
+- `shorty.onGlobalKeyDown`

 ### `shorty.broadcastTo(scope)`

 This method binds all key combinations passed to `shorty.on` since the last call